andreagrisafi/SALTED/example/water_monomer_PySCF/README.rst

 1. The following input arguments must be added to the :code:`inp.qm` section:

-   - :code:`qmcode: pyscf`: define the quantum-mechanical code as PySCF
+   - :code:`qmcode:`: define the quantum-mechanical code as :code:`pyscf`

-   - :code:`path2qm`: set the path where the CP2K calculations are going to be perfomed
+   - :code:`path2qm`: set the path where the PySCF calculations are going to be perfomed

    - :code:`qmbasis`: define the wave function basis set for the Kohn-Sham calculation (example: :code:`cc-pvqz`)